NO RECOVERY NO FEES

 If you discover an infection that your doctor should have treated or realize there is something your health care provider could have done to prevent your stillbirth, you should speak to an attorney.

-At Clark, Fountain, La Vista, Littky-Rubin & Whitman, we are here for you during this difficult time.
+At Clark, Fountain, Littky-Rubin & Whitman, we are here for you during this difficult time.
 We provide compassionate, personalized representation, and our experienced medical malpractice team can help you find out what went wrong and what your options are moving forward.

 If your doctor failed to do their job and uphold the standard of care within their industry, you should not have to suffer the fallout alone.
 While no amount of money will change what happened, having the right resources can help you take care of your physical and emotional health.
 This is especially important if you want to get pregnant again in the future.